-Taxes on alcohol beverages are often called “sin taxes.”
-Perhaps that’s a justification for raising them.
-The news is full of debates about increasing so-called .
+“Sin taxes on alcohol beverages.”
+Perhaps that phrase is a justification for raising them.
+The news is full of debates about increasing so-called sin taxes.

 Also visit Alcohol Taxes: Federal and State.

 But what’s sinful about alcoholic beverages?
 Absolutely nothing.
 Saint Thomas Aquinas said that no substance is sinful, “but only the misuse of it that makes it so.”

 Drinking beer, spirits and wine in moderation is associated with better health and longer life.
 That is in comparison with either abstaining from it or abusing it.

 Raising taxes on alcohol doesn’t reduce its abuse.
 Nor does it reduce underage drinking.
 Underage drinkers generally get most of their supply from others and don’t pay for it.
 Research repeatedly shows this.

 Differences in alcohol taxes between states or localities often lead consumers to cross state or county lines.
 This benefits those places with lower taxes.
 Also, people often buy other products.
 This magnifies the economic benefits to lower tax areas.